tierpod/lua-nginx-osm/README.md

 Name
 ====

-lua-nginx-osm - Lua Tirex client driver for the ngx_lua based on the cosocket API
+lua-nginx-osm - Lua Tirex/renderd/http client drivers for the ngx_lua based on the cosocket API.

 Status
 ======